liboyang0112/TRExFitter/docs/BasicTutorial2020/GOF.md

 trex-fitter wf test/configs/FitExampleNtuple.config
 ```

 We get the fitted values and everything looks fine.
 Now, modify the `Fit` block of the config file and add the following option: `GetGoodnessOfFit: TRUE` .
-SInce we are using a very recent verion of TRExFitter, this will by default use the saturated model as GoF test.
+Since we are using a very recent version of `TRExFitter`, this will by default use the saturated model as the GoF test.
-Now, run the workspace creation and the fit again
+Now, run the workspace creation and fit again

 ```bash
 trex-fitter wf test/configs/FitExampleNtuple.config
 ```

 You should not see that the fit is run _twice_.
 First time the standard fit is run, then the fit with the saturated model is run.
 You shoud see that in the second step no pulls are present.
 Check the lines that print the likelihood values, e.g.:

 ```bash